sillsdev/flexbridge/ReadMe.md

     * Unselect AppendNightlyToVersion.
     * Optionally set Committish to an older commit, such as where the changelog entry was updated.
     * Click Build.

+## TriboroughBridge

+Named after the RFK Triborough Bridge complex connecting three boroughs in New York, the **TriboroughBridge** project contains pieces that are applicable to both FLExBridge (Full LCModel) and LiftBridge (LIFT model, also compatible with WeSay).